 The Kaftons have great affection for their forest and wetland and are tending the land with the goal of enhancing its biodiversity.
 When they first purchased the forest in 2003, their other goals included wanting to earn some income from harvesting trees and establishing a homestead on the property.
 So far, they’ve succeeded in fulfilling their objectives, building their home in 2005 and conducting two small timber harvests.

 A few years back, they commercially thinned the 40+ year mostly Douglas-fir forest to reduce the crowding and resource competition among the trees; as well as to make room for more flowering and mast producing plants to benefit pollinators and other wildlife.
-In the spaces receiving sunlight once more, Elona planted beaked hazelnut, western dog wood, cascara, vine maple, blue elderberry and baldhip wildrose.
-At some point, the Kaftons would like to do another thinning to further space the Douglas-fir so they can plant western red cedar and other trees to diversify the forest’s species, age classes, and structure.
+The harvest opened up space and allowed more sunlight to filter to the forest floor.
+In those openings Elona planted beaked hazelnut, western dog wood, cascara, vine maple, blue elderberry and baldhip wildrose.
+At some point, the Kaftons would like to do another thinning to further space the Douglas-fir so they can plant western red cedar and other trees.
+They want to diversify the forest’s species, age classes, and structure.

 A friend helped build and clear several trails around the property and nowadays Elona and visitors can better access the forest and the wetland.
 The trail system has been helpful to Elona as she works on a Natural Resources Conservation Service (NRCS) cost-share project through the Conservation Stewardship Program (CSP).
 For the project, she is committed to monitoring, protecting, and enhancing the wetland on her forest for the next five years.
 The wetland drains into Horn Creek which is a tributary to the Nisqually River.
 The cost-share program is helping Elona plant more native wetland trees and shrubs and other species preferred by pollinators.
 These conservation practices serve as a critical buffer to the forested wetland.
 In the last 15 years, the other properties surrounding the wetland have been clearcut and converted to other uses.